 We thank Dr. Nenad Bundaleski for his support and for sharing his insights on the angular dependence of the secondary electron yield.
-We thank our colleague Samira Frey for preparing the a-Si:H sample.
-We also thank Dr. Juan Diaz from the Swiss Center for Electronics and Microtechnology (CSEM) for preparing the alumina sample.
+We are thankful to our colleague Samira Frey for preparing the a-Si:H sample and we also thank Dr. Juan J. Diaz Leon from the Swiss Center for Electronics and Microtechnology (CSEM) for preparing the alumina sample.